hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - because they are hard to change once stored
         - there is limited amount of information
         - after creating, it cannot be changed
+    - examples
+        - news paper
+            - data that is unchanged is called static data
+            - news paper has data that cannot be changed
+            - as soon as news paper is printed, it cannot be changed
+            - newspaper's information must be checked thoroughly before publishing
+            - more reliable
+            - less errors
+            - since it cannot be updated, information in it becomes outdated quickly
+        - history assignments
+            - the history does not change
+            - so, once written and confirmed and printed, we dont need to add information
 2.  dynamic information
     - description
         - information updated quickly
         - so, usually upto date
         - there can be many contributors
             - eg: blog websites
+        - so, data is considered unreliable
         - data that is read from and not written back to a file
         - difficult to add information to static information source after it has been created
         - can have many contributors, so, inaccurate
         - eg: web page that is updated from time to time
+        - data's state is never expected to be the same when re-input
+        - eg: news websites, just when something new happens, the website is updated
+        - data's state is never expected to be the same when re-input
 - both
     - need analysis techniques
     - provides a mixture of both relevant and irrelevant information